Skip to main content

 The Final Frontier in Autonomous Driving

 With nuScenes, we moved the needle in perception by helping driverless vehicles better view the world and other road users around them, and shared this knowledge with the world to advance autonomous technology.
-With the introduction of nuPlan, we hope that by providing a large-scale dataset and common benchmark, we will now pave a path towards progress in planning, which is perhaps one of the final frontiers in autonomous driving.
+With nuPlan, we believe providing a large-scale dataset and common benchmark, will help pave a path towards progress in planning, which is perhaps one of the final frontiers in autonomous driving.

 We invite you to follow us on social media @motionaldrive to learn more about how we’re making driverless technology safe, reliable, and accessible.
 You can also search our engineering job openings on Motional.com/careers.